HarshBhatia/gatsby-starter-netlify-cms/src/pages/products/index.md

 image: /img/adults-analysis-banking-1451447.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Tathaastu Digital is a digital agency made of creative technologists.
+We help brands achieve business outcomes through marketing strategies based on deep analytics and customer journeys.
+We create 360-degree campaigns that connect online and offline experiences.
+We build and grow web systems, applications and e-commerce platforms that propel your business forward.
 intro:
   blurbs:
     - image: /img/coffee.png